 With these two questions in mind, the following guide provides a detailed comparison between PLA and ABS, in particular giving

-As was mentioned in the nutshell, it is generally easier to print with PLA than with ABS, thus PLA filament is a natural choice for beginners.
-It melts at a lower temperature, tends not to warp, and smells like candy!
+It is generally easier to print with PLA than with ABS, thus PLA filament is a natural choice for beginners.
+It melts at a lower temperature, tends not to warp, and (occasionally) smells like candy!
 That’s not the end of the story, though.
 Keep reading to learn just how easy it is to print with both materials…

 Why is all of this so important?
 Because the points between the stages, the glass transition and melting temperatures, directly influence a filament’s print bed and printing temperatures.
 Basically, in order not to alter the print process, the print bed must be kept well below the glass transition temperature.
 And of course, in order to ensure that the filament is a liquid, it must be printed well above its melting temperature.